Total pageviews

 Bagwaji-bimaadiziwn mens ring by ZhaawanArt

-This sterling silver men’s ring, titled bagwaji-bimaadiziwin meaning natural cycle (literally: wild cycle), reflects the environmental cycles of life: the tree leaf and the stamped flower designs symbolizing the plant world, the turquoise stone representing the sky, the red coral resembling a seed and thus epitomizing mother earth, and the twisted wire and pearl-shaped balls wire that I placed on the ring standing for all life cycles.
+This sterling silver storytelling ring, named bagwaji-bimaadiziwin which means natural cycle (literally: wild cycle), embodies the environmental cycles of life: the tree leaf and stamped flower designs symbolize the plant world, the turquoise stone signifies the sky, the red coral represents a seed and thus symbolizes mother earth, and the twisted wire and pearl-shaped balls on the ring represent all life cycles.

-The idea behind the ring, however, is that once worn around your finger, its design makes you realize that we all are inseparably linked to everything of Creation, not just in a material sense but also mentally and spiritually, and that we, in a cyclical way, are all linked to the past, the present, and the future.
+The idea behind the ring is that, when placed on your finger, its design helps you understand that we are all inherently connected to every aspect of Creation, not only physically but also mentally and spiritually.
+It symbolizes our cyclical connection to the past, present, and future.

 Giiwenh.
 That's how far this blog story goes.
 Miigwech for reading & listening.